SanBrite

 This stands in notable contrast to the other top-tier addresses in Cortina.
 Tivoli and Alajmo Cortina both operate at the €€€€ price tier and represent the contemporary modern-cuisine approach, where technique and chef personality carry as much weight as raw material origin.
 SanBrite sits inside that same price bracket but the emphasis is redistributed: the ingredient is the argument, and technique exists to make it audible rather than to demonstrate itself independently.

 The most direct illustration of this is the bread and butter service.
-Waiters arrive with what the restaurant describes as mountains of creamy butter alongside bread notable for its texture, a course that in most fine-dining contexts functions as a filler between arrival and amuse-bouche.
+Waiters arrive with creamy butter alongside bread notable for its texture, a course that in most fine-dining contexts functions as a filler between arrival and amuse-bouche.
 Here it operates as a statement of intent: the dairy comes from the property's own production, and the service format is generous rather than restrained, which tells you something about how the kitchen wants to position itself relative to the austere end of modern Italian fine dining.
 The contrast with, say, the precision-first philosophy at Osteria Francescana in Modena or the seafood-centred rigour of Quattro Passi in Marina del Cantone is instructive: SanBrite is operating within a distinctly northern, land-based tradition.

 The Dessert Argument